amazingProj/MiniCommunity/README.md

-# Exer1_
+# Kotlin project

-my first kotlin project
+my first kotlin project to know the langauge.

+Tools like: interfaces, classes, inheritance, annonymous classes(called in Java)

-Agenda of the project is to manage a jewish community
+A demo of managing a jewish community

-Types of member classes by community members: married and unmarried
+I created a classes of a community members: married and unmarried.

+Then checks all the functions.